Jewish Rio de Janeiro:

 About this talk

 This talk offers an overview of the Jewish presence in Rio de Janeiro, tracing its development from the colonial period to contemporary times.
-Through key urban spaces, community institutions, and migration stories, it highlights how Jewish life became part of the city's social and cultural landscape.
+Through key urban spaces, community institutions, and migration stories, it highlights how Jewish life became an integral part of the city's social and cultural landscape.

 About Felipe